ictsolved/ictsolved.github.io/_posts/blog/2019-03-02-getting-started-with-git.markdown

 ```
 which git
 ```
-If nothing is returned, or the command is not recognized, you may have to install Git on your system by downloading and running the installer.
-See the [Git Homepage](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git){:target="_blank"} for exceptionally clear and easy installation instructions.
+If nothing is returned, or the command is not recognized, you may have to install Git on your system.
+Jump to [Git Installation](#installation) section for instructions.

 After installing Git, configure your username and email address.
 Do this *before* making a commit.
+Jump to [Setting your user name and email](#configure-user) section for instructions.

-Once Git is installed, navigate to the directory you want to place under version control and create an empty Git repository:
+Once Git is installed and configured, navigate to the directory you want to place under version control and create an empty Git repository:

 ```
 git init